AzonInc/Doorman/docs/en/guide/hardware-compatibility.md

 # Can I use Doorman?
 If your [TCS](https://www.tcsag.de/) or [Koch](https://www.kochag.ch/) intercom has `a`, `b`, and `P` labeled screw terminals and operates on 24V DC, it's likely compatible.

-Some rebranded [Niko](https://www.niko.eu/) and [Scantron](https://scantron.dk/) intercoms, which are counterparts to the TCS and Koch models, may also be compatible.
+Some rebranded [Niko](https://www.niko.eu/), [Scantron](https://scantron.dk/) and older [Jung](https://www.jung-group.com/) intercoms, which are counterparts to the TCS and Koch models, may also be compatible.

 :::danger READ - BEFORE YOU ORDER
 Since this product is the result of reverse engineering, there is no guarantee that your intercom will work without testing it yourself.